picodata/sbroad/sbroad-cartridge/stress-test/README.md

    ```bash
       cartridge replicasets setup --file replicasets.yml --bootstrap-vshard
    ```
 1. Open a folder with a stress test.
-Generate data and define the number of records:
+Initialize the schema and (optionally) populate the data with a define the number of records:
     ```bash
-    ./data_generator.lua 1000
+    ./init.lua 1000
     ```
 1. Clone `asbest` repository to an arbitrary local directory
    ```